Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 6. Downgrade to the old release
 7. Test the state

-Upon translating these operations into a module that implements the `ct_suite` behaviour, the content of the test suite appears as follows:
+Upon translating these operations into a module that implements the `ct_suite` behavior, the content of the test suite appears as follows:

 ```erl
 -module(upgrade_downgrade_SUITE).